 A person alleged to have committed a violation of City ordinance receives a citation or complaint which is filed with the Court by either an authorized law enforcement officer or the City Attorney.
 Persons charged are typically referred to by the Court as the “Accused” or the “Defendant.”
 All defendants are presumed innocent unless proven Guilty beyond a reasonable doubt by the Prosecution.
 Generally, defendant’s must answer to the charges filed by either acknowledging guilt and paying the citation in full, including any applicable fine, costs and fees via mail or in person or by personally appearing at the court within the timeframe allotted (14 days from the date of the citation) to set a court date to have the case adjudicated.
 Failure to pay any citation or complaint or appear to schedule a court date within the appropriate timeframe may result in an order from the Court seeking the defendant’s arrest on a bench warrant and may result in the suspension of driving privileges for the accused with the State of Kansas.
 Defendants who are subject to a bench warrant for failure to appear in Court have the right to post bond or bail to seek recall of the warrant and receive a new court date.

 Persons requesting copies of court records must complete the Request for Records and submit it to the Court Clerk’s office – the records typically are ready for pickup within 72 hours (excluding weekends and recognized legal holidays) from the date of request submission.
-Click here for a printable version of a Records Request form.